Madrone shield bearer (Coptodisca arbutiella)

-Description, biology and damage The serpentine madrona miner adult is a tiny moth.
+Description, biologyage The serpentine madrone miner adult is a tiny moth.
 Larvae of this leaf- and twig-mining moth blaze sinuous, serpentine mines across the surface of leaves.
 Although damage might be unsightly on individual leaves, they do not affect the long-term health of the tree.
 This moth affects madrone throughout its range.
-The madrona shield bearer forms small dark areas on the upper leaf surface.
-When ready to pupate, the larvae cut two oval pieces of leaves (upper and lower leaf surface), stitches them together with silk, and moves with this case to a protected location and pupates within.
+The madrone shield bearer forms small dark areas on the upper leaf surface.
+When ready to pupate, the larvae cuts two oval pieces of leaves (upper and lower leaf surface), stitches them together with silk, and moves with this case to a protected location and pupates within.
 These two insects generally occur in low numbers.
 Occasionally there is a flare-up in the population which crashes by the next season due to natural controls.

 Pest monitoring Leafminers usually are scattered in low numbers throughout the trees.
 Usually, only a few mines can be found.